 - A. Formulas for determining the amount of the impact fees assessed under this chapter will be adopted, from time to time, by ordinance of the city council.
-The city council shall hold a public hearing before adopting or amending impact fee formulas. - B. If the development for which approval is sought contains a mix of use, the impact fee must be separately calculated for each type of use. - C. Upon application by the developerapplicant supported by studies and data, the impact fee may be reduced or eliminated if it is shown that either: - The formulas adopted by the city council do not accurately reflect the impact; or - Due to unusual circumstances: - Facility improvements identified for the applicable service are not reasonably related to the proposed development, or - b.
+The city council shall hold a public hearing before adopting or amending impact fee formulas. - B. If the development for which approval is sought contains a mix of use, the impact fee must be separately calculated for each type of use. - C. Upon application by the developerapplicant supported by studies and data, the impact fee may be reduced or eliminated if it is shown that either: - 1.
+The formulas adopted by the city council do not accurately reflect the impact; or - 2.
+Due to unusual circumstances: - a.
+Facility improvements identified for the applicable service are not reasonably related to the proposed development, or - b.
 Such facility improvements will not reasonably benefit the proposed development. - D. Prior to making an application for any development approval, an applicant, upon payment of the applicable fee, may request an impact fee determination, which determination shall be based upon information supplied by the applicant sufficient to permit calculation of the impact fee.
 The impact fee determination shall be binding upon the city for a period of six months unless there is a material change in either the development proposal or this chapter.
-The fee for a binding preapplication impact fee determination shall be not less than fifty dollars.
+The fee for a binding preapplication impact fee determination shall be less than fifty dollars established by ordinance or resolution of the City Council.
 The fee shall be the actual cost of making the determination, including all legal, administrative, engineering and planning fees, and shall be paid before the written determination is provided to the applicant. - E. Adoption of Fire Impact Fee Formula.
 The following fire protection facility impact fee formula shall be used to calculate base fire protection facility impact fees:

 Land Use Fire Protection Impact Fee Formula

 Residential \$1,783.13 per dwelling unit

+Single Family Residential - With Fire \$1,450.40 per dwelling unit

+Sprinkler System Credit

 Non-Residential \$2.29 per square foot